The cannabis community isn’t what it used to be.

 Why do people smoke pot?
 Maybe the key question is why they don’t.
 Society has dropped the idea of smoking as glamorous.
-Vaping pens and infused products offer an alternative.
+Vape pens and infused products offer an alternative.
 They’re on the upward trend in Colorado, and the trend is likely to repeat itself in any state embracing legal weed.

 Concentrates and Edibles